nushackers/nushackers-site/_posts/2014-10-24-friday-hacks-80-Oct-24.md

 ### The Dropbox Internship Experience

 #### Talk Description:
 Most of you just know Dropbox as a file-sharing tool.
 Dropbox is actually one of the most interesting companies to join now - tech giants such as Microsoft, Apple, Google and Amazon compete with Dropbox!
-Find out Dropbox's measures to secure its competitivity, and what may lie in store for you as a would-be software engineer or researcher!
+Find out Dropbox's measures to secure its competitiveness, and what may lie in store for you as a would-be software engineer or researcher!
 Yujian will share about Dropbox's direction, and his experience as Dropbox intern.

 #### Speaker Profile
 Yujian is a Year 3 Computer Science student from NUS, who interned at Dropbox.